Zabih-khan/portfolio-website/README.md

-Introduction

-Welcome to my portfolio!
-I'm Abdul Razaque, a final-year software engineering student and a passionate Data Scientist at Xflow Research Inc. in Islamabad.
 This portfolio showcases my skills, experiences, and ongoing journey in the realm of data science and machine learning.

- Professional Experience

-# Data Scientist at Xflow Research Inc.

-I currently contribute as a Data Scientist at Xflow Research Inc., where I apply my skills and commitment to meaningful data science projects.

  Key Skills